kintsugi-tech/cw-drip/README.md

 Once instantiated the contract, community members can decide to participate in the drip by sending a `ExecuteMsg::Participate {}` tx.
 The partecipation to the drip distribution means a participation to every drip pool.
 It is not possibile to decide to participate just to specific distributions.
 Participants can decide to exit from the distribution in any time by sending a `ExecuteMsg::RemoveParticipation {}` tx.

 The creation of a drip pool can be made only by the owner of the contract and is subordinate to the presence of the distributed tokens inside the contract.
-This means that, in order to create a 1_000_000_000 $JUNO distribution, the contract must be the onwer of 1_000_000_000 $JUNO.
+This means that, in order to create a $1\_000\_000\_000$\$JUNO distribution, the contract must be the onwer of $1_000_000_000$\$JUNO.
 The creation of a drip pool can be made by sending the following tx:

 ```rust
 ExecuteMsg:: CreateDripPool {